 30. The Plane Tree of the Infante's Garden

 At the end of the path that divides the nursery gardens from the Garden is the Plane Tree of the Infante's Garden, a very large tree with around 220 years of age.

-This tree has been included in the unique tree catalogue of the Autonomous Community of Madrid.
+This tree we can see with the audioguide (audioguides) has been included in the unique tree catalogue of the Autonomous Community of Madrid.
 Aranjuez has several specimens of this trees, which have unique features insofar as appearance, top and longevity.